-Stockholm Royal Seaport (SRS) is one of the largest urban development areas in Stockholm and Europe.
-When completed, it will encompass some 15,000 apartments and 35,000 workplaces.
-The area in which Stockholm Royal Seaport is being built has industry, energy production, a large port and an existing residential area, Hjorthagen.
-SRS covers land and water areas in the north-eastern part of Stockholm's inner city including four districts: Hjorthagen, Värtahamnen, Frihamnen and Loudden.
+Stockholm Royal Seaport is one of the largest urban development areas in Stockholm and Europe.
+It includes some 15,000 apartments and 35,000 workplaces.
+The area in which Stockholm Royal Seaport is being built has industry, energy production, a large port and many residents in Hjorthagen.
+The area covers land and water areas in the north-eastern part of Stockholm's inner city including four districts: Hjorthagen, Värtahamnen, Frihamnen and Loudden.

-In 2009, the City of Stockholm decided that SRS should become one of three new environmentally profiled areas with the vision of becoming a world-class green urban district.
+In 2009, the City of Stockholm decided in the City Council that Stockholm Royal Seaport should become one of three new environmental profile areas with the vision of becoming a world-class green urban district.